 How often should you take your child to the eye doctor?

 After your child’s first eye exam at 6 months of age, how often you should take your child to see an optometrist depends on their age.
 We recommend them having an eye exam at least once between ages 2 and 5, preferably at the age of 3.

-Once your child reaches 6, it would be a good idea to take them to see the eye doctor every year through adulthood.
+Once your child reaches school age, around 6 years old, it would be a good idea to take them to see the eye doctor every year.
 This is in addition to the vision screenings that may happen at your child’s school.
 Don’t rely solely on vision screenings since comprehensive eye exams can pinpoint vision health problems that vision screenings can’t.

 Summary: When does a child need to see an optometrist?